james-menzies/robots/README.md

 This program is written in Java 11, however is completely backward-compatible with Java 8.

 ## How to Run
 The following instructions explain how to run the program as well as the test suite.
-Instructions are (virtually) identical between Windows (Powershell), MacOS and Linux (Bash).
+Instructions are (virtually) identical between Windows (Powershell), Mac OS, and Linux (Bash).
 A basic knowledge of terminal commands are required.

 > This program uses Gradle as a build tool, however it is *not* required to be installed in order to run the program.